Esri/arcgis-maps-sdk-unity-samples/samples_project/Assets/SampleViewer/Samples/ThirdPerson/readme.md

-# Explore with a Third Person Character
+# Explore with a Third Person Controller

-Allows users to explore from the perspective of a Third Person Character.
+Explore from the perspective of a third person camera following a controllable character.

 ![Image of Third Person Controller](ThirdPerson.png)